NCHS-Software-Engineering/Css-SlideCentral/README.md

 * react-router-dom
 * react-scripts

+## Server Dependencies
+* express
+* mysql2
+* dotenv
+* cors
-Dependencies must be installed with npm syntax
+Dependencies must be installed in the general and client directory with npm syntax

 ### Installation